 I am assured afterwards that it was just fine, but at the time it’s NOT GOOOOOOD!
 I suspect muscle memory can take most string players only so far once the notes get higher and much closer together.
 (You know.
 Unless you’re Itzhak Perlman, in which case you are Violin God, and can do anything you like.)

 There is a brief moment at the beginning of violin-led “Sirona” where the monitors do work – very loudly – and I am ashamed to say I am so worried about blasting people’s ears (yes, I should have left it to the sound guys), that I turn it down and begin again.
 Unfortunately, for whatever reason, my monitor sound then wanders off for a drink and never returns.
-(Is it worth upgrading to a more powerful pre-amp, reckon?)
-At this point, more than halfway through the set, I try to imagine the scene from the crowd’s point of view and make the decision to dial my volume down completely and enthusiastically air-play, rather than spoil the vibe by making desperate faces in the direction of the sound booth.
+(Note to self: Is it worth upgrading to a more powerful pre-amp, reckon?)
+At this point, more than halfway through the set, I try to imagine the scene from the crowd’s point of view and make the decision to dial my volume down completely and enthusiastically air-play, rather than spoil the vibe by making desperate faces in the direction of the sound booth, as I have been doing.

 (I should add that I’m certainly not trying to bash the sound guys – I asked one of them afterwards if it was something I had done, and it wasn’t, but I don’t think this stuff can be blamed on anyone in particular – sometimes things just fail and without a thorough sound check it’s very difficult to fix in such a short time.)